 In Minnesota, most sustainable purchasing requirements are implemented at the local government level.
 However, there are some state requirements for public entities:

-Minnesota Statute 16C.073 requires all public entities to follow environmentally preferable printing practices, including use of chlorine-free, uncoated paper with a minimum of 30% post-consumer recycled content, among other requirements.
+Minnesota state law (Minn.
+Stat.
+16C.073) requires all public entities to follow environmentally preferable printing practices, including use of chlorine-free, uncoated paper with a minimum of 30% post-consumer recycled content, among other requirements.

 Through the Sustainable Procurement Program Charter all cabinet agencies are asked to:

 - Use sustainable state contracts that meet agency business needs

 - Support the principles of sustainable procurement established in the charter

 - Participate in contract user groups and provide feedback on contract terms when appropriate

 - Participate in the quarterly Solid Waste and Procurement Workgroup meetings

 State agencies must follow statutes and executive orders related to sustainable purchasing.
 These include: